August 10, 2020

 Based on the data from Central Java’s Manpower, Transmigration and Population Agency, more than 300,000 workers are employed from the FDI (Foreign Direct Investment) in 2019.
 In addition, domestic investments also provide around 7,000 projects for more than 200,000 workers.
 Total investment of both sectors are 211.19 billion rupiahs (US$ 15 million).
 With the development of Central Java industrial park in regions like Kendal and Brebes, it is expected that in 2021, there are more than 10,000 projects provided for Javanese workers.

-Kendal Industrial Park, for example, as the new special economic zone in Java, it promises to provide at least 500,000 new workers to help the manufacturers in the total area of 2,700 hectares.
+Kendal Industrial Park, for example, as the new special economic zone, one of Indonesia Industrial Estate in Java, it promises to provide at least 500,000 new workers to help the manufacturers in the total area of 2,700 hectares.
 With the plan of finishing first development phase in 2021, Kendal Industrial Park has attracted at least 58 tenants, locals and foreigners.
-The investors believe that the human resources advantage owned by Central Java province and the hard working culture among Javanese will help their businesses to grow faster; then boost the local and regional economic condition in the future (source: Bisnis Indonesia).
+The investors believe that the human resources advantage owned by Central Java province and the hard working culture among Javanese will help their businesses to grow faster; then boost the local and regional economic condition and also foreign investment in the future.